useocl/use/README.md

 ## Acknowledgments

-The following people from the database systems working group at the University of Bremen made very helpful contributions to the USE project.
+The following people made very helpful contributions to the USE project.
 A big "thank you" to all of you.

+Hanna Bauerdick
+Joern Bohling
+Jens Brüning
 Fabian Büttner
+Duc-Hanh Dang
 Heino Gärtner
+Daniel Gent
 Martin Gogolla
+Fabian Gutsche
+Lars Hamann
 Frank Hilken
 Andreas Kästner
 Ralf Kollmann
 Mirco Kuhlmann
 Arne Lindow
 Oliver Radfelder
+Mark Richters
+Antje Werner
 Paul Ziemann

 There are many other people who provided comments and input on